Self-sacrifice

-Self-sacrifice is the giving up of something that a person wants for themselves so that others can be helped or protected or so that other external value can be advanced or protected.
+Self-sacrifice is the giving up of something that a person wants for themselves, so that others can be helped or protected, or so that other external values can be advanced or protected.
+Generally, an act of self-sacrifice conforms to the rule that it does not serve the person's best self-interest, and will leave the person in a worse situation than the person otherwise would have been.